 I also enjoy horse-back riding, singing karaoke, playing games of all types, and spoiling our cats.

 Evergreen Lee prefers the speculative world to reality.
 Her too many hobbies include gaming, spoiling cats, tie-dyeing everything, and searching for unicorns.
-Her short fiction has appeared at Daily Science Fiction, Factor Four and Departure Mirror.
-She is the Treasurer for Dream Foundry, a non-profit aimed at helping beginner speculative writers and artists.
+Her short fiction has appeared in a variety of venues, including Daily Science Fiction, Factor Four and Departure Mirror.
 She very occasionally blogs at evergreenlee.com.